 Since the beginning in 2010, Elizabeth's Music Studio has been continually growing.
-Our team now encompasses seasoned experts, such as professional independent music teachers, assistant music teachers, technical directors and producers, and office administrators.
+Our team now encompasses seasoned experts, such as professional independent music teachers, assistant music teachers, technical directors, and office administrators.

 Staff Music Teachers